department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

   </li>
 </ol>

-Your Servicemember can log in with their CAC or DS Logon using Internet Explorer as soon as they receive notice that they can start using SOES.
+Your Servicemember can sign in with their CAC or DS Logon using Internet Explorer as soon as they receive notice that they can start using SOES.

 **If your Servicemember’s branch of service hasn’t yet started using SOES,** fill out the Spouse Coverage Election and Certificate and have your Servicemember turn it in to the personnel office for their unit. <br>
 [Download the Spouse Coverage Election and Certificate](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8286A_ed2017-10.PDF).